Endometriosis

 • Impact on quality of life and activities of daily living (ADL)

-• An abdominal and pelvic examination can be used to identify physical signs of endometriosis.
-Potential benefits of a pelvic examination should be balanced against possible discomfort.
-See types of abdominal and pelvic examinations section.
-Goals include:
+• Potential benefits of a pelvic examination should be balanced against possible patient discomfort.

 • A normal examination does not exclude the possible diagnosis of endometriosis or the need for further investigation.
+Continue with imaging diagnosis if symptoms are consistent with endometriosis.

 Imaging diagnosis

-• Based on history and physical examination, imaging may be required to confirm and clarify diagnosis and show extent of disease.
+• Based on history and physical examination, imaging may be required to confirm and clarify the diagnosis and show extent of disease.

 • It is important to note that endometriosis cannot be completely excluded if the ultrasound or MRI is reported as normal, particularly for superficial peritoneal disease.